philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 ### Default Prevented?

-Many developers will stop event propagation because they've called `preventDefault` and think that subsequent event handlers should no longer apply.
-But this usually isn't the case.

-Consider the Bootstrap and Rails example shown above. `data-remote` link handlers prevent default because they need to make an AJAX request instead of navigating to the link address.
-But clearly that doesn't mean an open Bootstrap dropdown shouldn't close when a `data-remote` link is clicked.

-About a year ago I thought it would be valuable to create an event handling library that, instead of ever stopping propagation, would simply mark certain events as "handled".
-This would allow handlers registered farther up the DOM to inspect the event and, based on whether or not it had been "handled", determine if any further action was needed.
+About a year ago I start writing an event handling library to help deal with this problem.
+Instead of stopping event propagation, you would simply mark an event as "handled".
+This would allow event listeners registered farther up the DOM to inspect the event and, based on whether or not it had been "handled", determine if any further action was needed.
+The idea was that you could "stop event propagation" without actually stopping it.

-This seemed nice in theory, but what I found was in all cases where I wanted to treat a "handled" event differently from an unhandled event, those events had also had their default action prevented.
-I realized I was creating a method that the DOM already provided: `defaultPrevented`.
+As it turned out, I never ended up needing this library.
+In 100% of the cases that I found myself wanting to know if the event hand been "handled", I notice that a previous handler had called `preventDefault`.
+And the DOM API already provides a way to inspect this: the `defaultPrevented` property.

-To make this more clear, imagine you're adding an event handler to the document to use Google Analytics to track when users click on links to external domains.
+Let me clarify this with an example.
+Imagine you're adding an event listener to the document that will use Google Analytics to track when users click on links to external domains.
 It might look something like this:

 ```javascript
 $(document).on('click', 'a', function() {